grantjr1842/delayed-streams-modeling/client/rust/stt-rs/SYSTEM_DESIGN.md

 - If no new `Word` is received within `1500ms`, finalize current utterance.

-Replicate this heuristic for parity.
+Replicate this heuristic for parity (current default: 1500ms).

 ### Semantic VAD (`Step`)